History of the Native American Flute

 The Native American flute and flute playing has continued to improve and evolve though subsequent years.
 Modern electrical tools and fabrication techniques have allowed flute makers to improve precision and reduce crafting time.
 Flutes are being made not only of softwoods, cane and bamboo but also of exotic hardwood, plastic and metal.
 Multiple tone chamber flutes (called drone flutes) have been introduced.
 Flutes are now available in a range of keys spanning two octaves.

 Presently, the Native American flute is probably being played in every area of the world.
 I myself have sent flutes to Europe, South America, the Near and Far East, Asia and Australia.
 Flutes are being used in traditional Native American ceremonies and contemporary healing modalities.
 Flute Circles are active, growing and bring people of diverse heritage together.
-It’s power of personal and interpersonal healing is amazing.
+The Love flutes power of personal and interpersonal healing is amazing.
 I see a bright and expanding future for this simple and accessible folk instrument.